-How To Map CSV Files
+How To Map CSV/Excel Files

 This tutorial shows how to map CSV, Excel, or (copy/paste from a spreadsheet application).
 It uses a recently retired application, but the technique applies to the current app.